 Additional information is returned for line features and edge objects:

-When the Elements option is selected, an additional Output JSON parameter is provided to give the location of the output .json file.
+- When the Connectivity, Elements, Features, or Containment and attachment associations option is selected, an additional Output JSON parameter is provided to give the location of the output .json file.

 Work with bitwise operators

 The trace configuration uses a common set of operators that are used to define barriers, filters, functions, and outputs for the trace results.
-Standard operators are used to evaluate feature attributes to check if they are equal, less than, or greater than a value.
+Standard operators are used to evaluate feature attributes to determine whether they are equal, less than, or greater than a value.

 Standard operators used in the trace configuration are Is equal to, Does not equal, Is greater than, Is greater than or equal to, Is less than, and Is less than or equal to.